|West Point Alma Mater||The Star Spangled Banner|

 March along, sing our song

-We're the Army and proudly proclaim:
+We're the Army and proud of our name!

 Then it Hi!
 Hi!
 Hey!